Now is the time to catch up on missed immunizations

 Use the hashtag #DontWaitVaccinate to spread the word.

 We’re part of @UnityConsortium’s “Don’t Wait.
 Vaccinate” campaign!
-Adolescents need their routine vaccinations and COVID-19 vaccine!
+Adolescents need their routine vaccinations AND the COVID-19 vaccine!
 Learn more: https://bit.ly/3e0KY98 #dontwaitvaccinate

 Infographics and Posters